 It is typically seen that parents intervene, parents continue to demonstrate what equipment to play with, how to play with it, what to do, what not to do?

 “Don’t go so fast on swing, you ‘will’ fall down”- When we say something negative, we have in a way manifested a wrong intention.
 So, choose your words carefully.
-Ideally, trust the child to understand his/ her strengths and if you chose to say something, “Be careful“ is all you could say.
-Avoid making statements that might either be negative or instill an element of fear.
-These unnecessary interventions take away the joy from playing.
+We need to learn to trust our child to understand his/ her strengths and inner voice.
+Unnecessary interventions such as “Be careful” not only takes away the joy from playing, but also acts as a deterrent for the child to trust his intuition and body intelligence.

 In some cases, some wealthy families will ask their nannies to be with the child.
 So, the nanny will constantly hover around the child keeping a hand behind the child (so as to hold the child and prevent the child from falling).
 Falling down and rising up is an integral part of growing up.
 A child who has never fallen down will grow up to be an adult who cannot accept failures.
 An adult who cannot handle emotions of failure is likely to enter a state of depression or in some cases suicide.